-The Track meters pop-up offers two metering options: Post fader and Track source.
-The Post fader setting is the default and means that the meters in the Mixer show the results of all signal processing and level changes applied to the clips and track.
+The "Pre fader metering on tracks" option controls whether the position of the faders affects the meters in the mixer.
+By default, the "Pre fader metering on tracks" option is unchecked so the meters display the level of each clip's signal after whatever fader adjustments have taken place.
+This is often referred to as post-fader metering because the meters in the mixer show the post-fader results of all signal processing and level changes applied to the clips and track.
 In this mode, whatever change you apply to a fader is reflected in the meters.
-Track source, on the other hand, shows the actual level coming into a track.
-In this case, changing the fader does not change the levels displayed in the meters.
+Selecting the "Pre fader metering on tracks" option, on the other hand, shows the actual levels of each clip in the track, regardless of the fader position.
+This includes the track source signal if you're recording or routing signal from another track or bus.
 This is an important distinction because when you are recording, you usually want to see the levels coming in from your source.
-Otherwise, a signal could be too hot (loud), and you may not realize it because the faders have been lowered.
+Otherwise, a signal could be too hot (loud), and you might not realize it because the faders have been lowered.

-- 3 Change the Track meters pop-up setting to Track source. - 4 Click Save to save and close the Project Settings window.
+3 Click Save to save and close the Project Settings window.